jamesdanielwhitford/replit.github.io/tutorials/42-build-a-robot-nft.md

     }
 ```

 Each color will have a red, green and blue component, represented as an 8-bit unsigned integer.
-Most unsigned integers we work within contracts are 256-bit, to the point that Solidity provides the alias `uint` for `uint256`.
+Most unsigned integers we work with in contracts are 256-bit, to the point that Solidity provides the alias `uint` for `uint256`.
 However, it is good practice to use smaller values where possible, due to gas costs – this is known as [tight variable packing](https://fravoll.github.io/solidity-patterns/tight_variable_packing.html).
 An 8-bit unsigned integer can contain a value from 0 to 255, which is precisely the range we need for storing standard RGB values.

 Next, we'll create a struct for the ReplBot itself, consisting of our three colors and three accessories.
 Add this code below the previous struct definition.